regcam/choosytable/docs/archive/setup_oauth.md

 ### 1. Create Google Cloud Project
 1. Go to: https://console.cloud.google.com/
 2. Create a new project or select existing
-3. Name it something like "ChosyTable Dev"
+3. Name it something like "ChoosyTable Dev"

 ### 2. Enable Required APIs
 1. Go to "APIs & Services" → "Library"